programster/Docker-Slim3-PHP-WebApp-Template/README.md

 git clone https://github.com/programster/Docker-Slim3-PHP7.1-WebApp-Template.git

 # Use composer to pull the slim framework
-cd docker-php-website-template/project
+cd Docker-Slim3-PHP7.1-WebApp-Template/project
 composer update

 # Edit the content of the docker_settings.php in the settings folder
 # and point it to your own private docker registry.
-# CHange the VIRTUAL_HOST and the PROJECT_NAME whilst you're at it.
+# Change the VIRTUAL_HOST and the PROJECT_NAME whilst you're at it.

 # Build the container and run it.
 cd docker